 I’m so, so tired of governments run by right wing authoritarian morons.

-We lived in a condo tower back then, in downtown Toronto, and across the street was a big advertising billboard of the sort that blights so many urban environments.
-I went out my door one day to find the advertising space rented by the Conservative Party, which posted an emphatic denunciation of “Union Bosses” and their lazy, entitled ways, pretty typical of the Conservative message machine, both then and now.
+We lived in a condo tower back then, in downtown Toronto, and across the street was a big advertising billboard of the sort that blights so many urban environments these days.
+I went out my door one morning to find the advertising space rented by the Conservative Party, which posted an emphatic denunciation of “Union Bosses” and their lazy, entitled ways, pretty typical of the Conservative message machine, both then and now.
 Except it wasn’t a Conservative Party message.
 In the corner was the trillium logo of the Provincial Government.
 Mike Harris was using tax dollars to fund his political campaign to vilify a segment of the Ontario citizenry.
-I was helping to pay for anti-union propaganda, a message I didn’t wish to send, and so were all those unionized workers, who probably didn’t want to send it either.
+I was helping to pay for anti-union propaganda, a purely partisan political message I didn’t wish to send, and so were all those unionized workers, who probably didn’t want to send it either.

 At the time, I seemed to be the only one who was royally pissed off.
 I never saw anything about it in the media.
 Nowadays, the line having been crossed without consequence, governments of every stripe do this sort of thing all the time, largely without comment, save that the party out of power sometimes complains when the governing party does it.
 The tax-funded partisan campaign ad is just part of the modern political landscape.
 Nobody cares.